Gay Catholic group gets VIP treatment at Vatican for first time

 They told Reuters in an interview afterwards that when the group came to Rome on Catholic pilgrimages during the papacies of Francis’s predecessors John Paul and Benedict, “they just ignored us”.

-A list of participants released by the Vatican listed “a group of lay people accompanied by a sister” but did not mention that they were a gay rights organization.
+A list of participants released by the Vatican listed “a group of lay people accompanied by a sister” but did not mention that they were a gay rights organisation.

 “What this says is that there is movement in our Church, movement to welcome people from the outside closer to the inside,” Gramick said in St. Peter’s Square.